erickson-figueroa/machine-learning-projects/README.md

 ## Python Machine Learning Projects :computer:

 Welcome to the Python Machine Learning Projects repository!
-This repository contains a collection of my top machine learning projects, showcasing various techniques and algorithms across multiple domains.
-Each project is organized into its own folder with detailed documentation, code, and results.
+This repository features a collection of my top machine learning projects, developed during my graduate studies in predictive analytics at the University of Winnipeg (Canada).
+These projects showcase various techniques and algorithms applied across multiple domains.
+Each project is organized into its own folder, complete with detailed documentation, code, and results.
 <h2>Projects Included</h2>

 <table>